Power News We love to talk!

 This increase in cost of generation of power would ultimately imply increase in the cost of power to the public at large or an end to India's solar programme, he claimed.

 Expensive solar power will end the promise of rural electrification through clean energy and will push such constituents to rely on kerosene and diesel along with health hazards that come with harmful emissions during cooking in households, he added.

-- Consumer in electricity regulation Read more
+- Reliance Power: progress in projects critical Read more

 - Oil firms' record ethanol purchase to boost blending goal Read more

 - Power utility company CESC lines up Rs 3,000 crore for renewables, acquisitions on radar Read more

 - Essar Energy replaces $450-m bridge loan Read more

 - Kinnaur project: HP to decide next week Read more